chenhengwei1999/ISSPA/docs/source/index.rst

 .. meta::
    :description lang=en: Documentation for ISSPA, the Intelligent Self-driving System empowering Physical Agents.

-..
-Adds a hidden link for the purpose of validating Read the Docs' Mastodon profile
-.. raw:: html

-   <a style="display: none;" rel="me" href="https://fosstodon.org/@readthedocs">Mastodon</a>

 **ISSPA (Intelligent Self-driving System empowering Physical Agents)** is an experimental platform for self-driving physical agents, which was originally designed to facilitate researchers by creating